columbia/crane/eval-multiMachine/README.md

 5. My scripts couldn't properly remove the tmp file created by xtern.
 So if you find that client can't receive responses, try cleaning the tmp files first.
 Right now, they're 3 of them.
 1 under your home folder.
 2 in /dev/shm ahd /tmp.

+6. If you want to let server load some content and client query that content.
+You only need to change the content in client_cmd and server_cmd in run.sh.
+Make sure the content all put in your home folder.